edvineshagh/Sitecore.Strategy.Scheduler/README.md

 # <a name="Installation"></a> 2.
 Installation #
 Install the distribution package from Sitecore Desktop Start->Development Tools->Installation Wizard.
-Threre is no need to alter existing agent intervals.
+There is no need to alter existing agent intervals.
 You can make use of the enhanced functionality, as needed, by simply changing your interval to desired schedule.

 # <a name="Usage"></a> 3.
 Usage #